Rebranding Sarkozy: Too sullied a sell for 2012?

 "It was an absolutely huge mistake to think he could solve the crisis by increasing the public debt," said economist Jacques Attali, who has worked for left-wing governments but also advised Sarkozy when he reached out to centrists and some Socialists early in his term.

-Sarkozy recently announced a blitz of measures to lower labour costs by reducing payroll charges on companies and raising sales tax instead, saying France faces a crisis unless it boosts competitiveness.
+Sarkozy recently announced a blitz of measures to lower labor costs by reducing payroll charges on companies and raising sales tax instead, saying France faces a crisis unless it boosts competitiveness.

 "The fact he is rushing these reforms through now, at the peak of the euro zone crisis, means he cannot use the 2008 crisis as an excuse for not doing them earlier," said Attali.
 "He cannot possibly say he has done the best he could."